Attract the Right Talent: Four Strategic Hiring Shifts That Work

 Candidates do their research.
 Glassdoor, LinkedIn, and internal industry chatter influence perception.
 What are employees and former candidates saying?

-Make Employees Your Ambassadors:
+Make Employees Your Brand Ambassadors:

 When people are proud of where they work, they naturally attract others.
 Are your current employees telling your story in a way that invites others in?